Temetias/result-shortcuts/README.md

 The file only gets loaded when the url matches `*://*.google.com/search?*`.
 On `alt` press it reads the DOM, extracts the main result links and highlights them.
 An `[n]` press while holding `alt` navigates to the `[n]`th result.

 ## Future plans
-1. Thorough testing / finalizing mvp solution
+1. Thorough testing
-2. Ship to extension stores
-3. Customization options
+2. Customization options
-4. DuckDuckGo support
+3. DuckDuckGo support